How to make the most of 1 day in Córdoba

 → Take a 3 hr tour of the Medina Azahara with a certified archaeologist guide.

-first trip – Mezquita, Roman Bridge, Torrre de la Calahorra & museum, lunch, Jewish Quarter (synagogue, 2 museums), Roman temple, Bell tower (second day to Zuheros)
+first trip – Mezquita, Roman Bridge, Torrre de la Calahorra & museum, lunch, Jewish Quarter (synagogue, 2 museums), Roman ruins, Bell tower (second day to Zuheros)

 second trip – Palacio de la Merced, walk through old town admiring the patios filled with flowers, lunch, walk through Patio de los Naranjos and gazing at the Mezquita